 Their antimicrobial action works directly against pathogens that attack our bodies.
-They have a powerful stimulating and boosting effect.
-They boost phagocytosis, lymphocytosis, lymphocyte production and promote lymphocyte activity.
+They have a powerful stimulatory effect.
+They stimulate phagocytosis, lymphocytosis, and lymphocyte production and promote lymphocyte activity.

-Taking a nice warm bath with Rosemary oil (which can help in fighting colds, sinusitis, rhinitis and bronchitis), will make you feel more supported, help with block nose and a light cough.
+Taking a nice warm bath with Rosemary oil can help in fighting colds, sinusitis, rhinitis and bronchitis and will make you feel more supported as well as help with a blocked nose and a light cough.

-While Tea Tree oil is a wonderful bacterial and antiviral agent.
+- Tea Tree oil, on the other hand, is a fantastic anti-bacterial and antiviral agent.

-Eucalyptus oil is an anti-viral and anti-bacterial healing properties.
+- Eucalyptus oil has anti-viral and anti-bacterial healing properties.